• Home

 Drubgyud Choeling Monastery in Lumbini was completed in 2001.
 To further Dharma practice, Shangpa Rinpoche sponsored the first bi-annual Kamtsang Choghar Dharma Camp at the monastery in 2003.
 As many as 200 practitioners from various prestigious Buddhist institutes around the world attended the camp.
 In 2004, Rinpoche completed the Kagyu Institute for Buddhist Studies in Kirtipur, the first school in Nepal of the Karma Kagyud tradition, where lay practitioners from around the world can study and do retreat under the guidance of famous learned Kagyud masters.
 Despite the recent social unrest in Nepal, the Institute is firmly committed to providing Buddhist teachings to all who seek with a sincere heart.

 Shangpa Rinpoche’s aspiration to help as many sentient beings as possible motivated him to organize the first World Peace Grand Prayer at the Great Boudhanath Stupa in Kathmandu in December of 2005.
 He has built a retreat center on a mountain peak in Sarangkot, Pokhara for his lamas and anis to engage in retreats that last 3 years and 3 months.
 His tireless effort to realize his vision has won respect from all.
 He was appointed the President of Dharmodaya Sadha, a leading Buddhist Organization in Nepal.
 The Shangpa Foundation was founded, with the approval and support of the Nepalese Government, to help Rinpoche manage his numerous projects.
 Shangpa Rinpoche is currently heading the foundation.
-His current on-going projects include Kutsab Ternga Monastery in Mustang, which interestingly is a continuation of his past life's dharma activities; a new project named Dharmakaya Buddha Mandala in Pokhara and repairing damages done to Kagyud Institute of Buddhist Studies in Kirtipur as a result of the major earthquake in 2015.
+His current on-going projects include Kutsab Ternga Monastery in Mustang that started since 2017, which interestingly is a continuation of his past life's dharma activities; a new project named Dharmakaya Buddha Mandala in Pokhara since 2024; and constructing a new assembly hall in 2025 in Jangchub Choeling Monastery, Pokhara to cater to the growing sangha and lay communities.

 PROJECTS